 In times of emergency or crisis, children are also at significant risk of being exploited.
 It's been reported that Syrian refugee children have been forced to work in companies and on farms in Jordan and in garment factories in Turkey as their families struggle to make ends meet.

 4. Child labour is on the decline

-Child labour is preventable, not inevitable, and the number of children engaged in child labour has declined by one third since 2000.
+Child labour is preventable, not inevitable, and the number of children engaged in child labour has declined from an estimated 264 million children in 2012 to an estimated 218 million children in 2016.
 UNICEF works with governments, businesses, civil society, and communities to strengthen education and child protection systems to improve access to quality of education and eliminate child labour.
 Ultimately, we need to tackle the problem at its source.